The COMPASS Test of ACT

 Question Types in ACT - A Brief Overview

-ACT COMPASS Test is a computer adapted examination that allows students to be placed in suitable courses in colleges, based on their aptitude.
-However, this is not a run-of-the-mill test like many others as there is no concept of pass/fail in ACT COMPASS Test.
+The COMPASS is a computer adapted examination that allows students to be placed in suitable courses in colleges, based on their aptitude.
+However, this is not a run-of-the-mill test like many others as there is no concept of pass/fail in it.
 In short, there is no passing score for the students; moreover the results of this test are delivered to the candidates as soon as the test is completed, which is convenient for them to decide the course that should be chosen by them for pursuing further studies.

 The Sections of COMPASS Test

-The following skills of the students are tested in ACT COMPASS Test:
+The following skills of the students are tested in the COMPASS Test: